Christian-Tesfaye/web-scraping-using-python/README.md

 Second create telegram bot using botfather
 Third create a telegram channel
 Fourth get chat id from id bot
-Fifth write web scrapping code and put in the channel id and chat id
+Fifth write web scrapping code and put in the channel id and chatid